 Caring For and Charging Your Leisure Battery

 It's a fact that few batteries die a natural death.
-Most are murdered by owners that cycle them too deeply, let them sit discharged for too long, or store them at a temperature that is too high.
+Most are impacted by owners that cycle them too deeply, let them sit discharged for too long, or store them at a temperature that is too high.

-Here we look at what you can do to protect your investment against premature failure.
+In this guide to caring for and charging your leisure battery, we look at what you can do to protect your investment against premature failure.

 Written By Terry Owen

-Years of Power
+Years of Battery Power

 With care, a lead acid battery can last for seven years or more.
 Without care, it could be dead inside one.
 Perhaps the biggest single cause of premature failure is leaving a battery in a partial, or complete, state of discharge for more than a few days.